 There are so many things we can’t control on a daily basis.
 Why not control what we can?

-Communication is one of those things we can control and when we don’t—it can be costly.
+Communication is something we can control and when we don’t—it can be costly.
 Consider the impacts of poor communication:

 Poor communication can impact business and professional performance in several more areas.
-If you need to boost your own communication skills, contact Dardis Communications.
+If you need to boost your own communication skills, Dardis Communications is here to help.